 3. Your salary will improve over time anyways

 When I bowed out of the stressful world of financial sales and tax debt management, I initially took a pretty steep pay cut, like over $20,000 steep.
 But with my new job I was able to walk to work, see my then-infant daughter during lunch breaks and leave behind the stress.
-I also enjoyed working in an area I am passionate about while still being able to utilize my Enrolled Agent license and tax background.
-Because a large part of my previous pay was commissions-based (and fluctuated wildly) I was never comfortable spending much of my income.
-So, I was able to maintain my lifestyle on less income, without feeling the impact as much.
-My savings rate did plummet but I had cash reserves, and because I was still able to pay my expenses and contribute the maximum amount to my IRA, I focused instead on raising my salary.
+I also enjoyed working in a field that I am passionate about while still being able to utilize my Enrolled Agent license and tax background.
+Because a large part of my previous pay was commission-based, and fluctuated wildly, I was never comfortable spending much of my income.
+So I was able to maintain my lifestyle on less income without feeling the impact as much.
+My savings rate did plummet but I had cash reserves and because I was still able to pay my expenses and contribute the maximum amount to my IRA, I focused instead on raising my salary.
 Over the last two years I have almost matched my previous income but with a much more valuable overall employment package and a lot less stress.

 4. A higher salary may not be as impactful if you move up tax bracket